 Although it is closely connected to profile views, Facebook Search is a separate factor.
 It takes into consideration how often your friends type your name into the search bar.
 If somebody searches you often and vice-versa, you are fueling the algorithm.

 If you and another person have mutual friends and you both interact with them privately, you will climb up each other’s friends lists.
 Facebook bases a lot of its algorithms on mutual friends, so this parameter is important.

 Your recent friends may also get on top of the list.
 This happens if you have some form of interaction or communication with them.

 It is not uncommon that two or three out of nine of your top friends are all your recent friends.
 The Facebook algorithm looks to push the most recent activity on top.

 If your friends are often logged in on Facebook and interact with different pages and profiles, they can move up on your list.
-The logic is that the people who are more often on Facebook will be those who you will spend most of your time online with.
+The logic is that the people who are more often on Facebook will be those with who you will spend most of your time online.